vood0o/etch-a-sketch/README.md

 This is my Etch-a-Sketch project.

+You can see it in action here: https://vood0o.github.io/etch-a-sketch/

-Skills required: HTML, CSS, Javascript.
+Required: HTML, CSS, Javascript.

 V